Ready to build your team?

 The Dotting of the Eye ceremony marks the opening of the festival.
 Spectators are welcome to help us paint the dragon eyes to awake our sleeping dragons!
 All are welcome for this event.

 Race day begins with an early morning setup.
-Team captains meet at 8:30 and races begin at 9 a.m.
-Depending on how many teams we have, races will end between 3 and 4 p.m.
+Team captains meet at 8 a.m. and races begin at 9 a.m.
+Depending on how many teams we have, races will end between 2 and 3 p.m.

 Race Day (cont'd)